MatteoM95/CEMS-Wildfire-Dataset/README.md

 ## Landcovers

-In addition to wildfire delineation mask and clod masks, also landcovers for each image are create.
-In particular the model considered are:
+In addition to wildfire delineation, severity and cloud masks, also the landcovers is provided for each image.
+In particular the models considered are:
 - [**ESRI 10m Annual Land Use Land Cover (2017-2021)**](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9553499&tag=1);
 - [**ESRI 2020 Global Land Use Land Cover**](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9553499&tag=1);
 - [**ESA WorldCover 10 m 2020**](https://esa-worldcover.org/en/data-access).
+All this lancover are downloaded from [Planetary Computer](https://planetarycomputer.microsoft.com/)

-All landcover models are based on sentinel2 10-meter resolution images.
+All landcover models are based on sentinel2 10-meter resolution.

 #### ESRI 10m Annual Land Use Land Cover (2017-2021) (9 classes)
 There are 9 classes: